SapphireSlash/S.S.I.L/S.S.I.L.md

 You also shouldn’t put these images into an AI.

-If you do any of these restrictions, the license will be terminated.
+If you do any of these restrictions without following the instructions (if there are any), the license will be terminated.

 ## Copying